Al-Aqsa: Al-Marwani Mosque

-The Al-Marwani Mosque, js another Islamic prayer hall situated in a large vaulted space beneath the main level of the southeastern corner of the compound, but still above the bedrock and within the enclosing walls of the Temple Mount.
-It is colloquially known as Solomon's Stables.
+The Al-Marwani Mosque, is another Islamic prayer hall situated in a large vaulted space beneath the main level of the southeastern corner of the compound, but still above the bedrock and within the enclosing walls of the Temple Mount.
+It is colloquially known in older Western sources as Solomon's Stables.

 The mosque consists of three hallways, the first of which acts as the main entrance, the second hallway which serves as the prayer hall with room for 4,000 worshippers, and a third which is closed off with stone.
 The whole structure is supported by 16 stone columns and is the largest roofed space within the Al-Aqsa Mosque compound.
-The Jerusalem Islamic Waqf acquired a permit to use Solomon's Stables in 1996 as an alternative place of worship for occasional rainy days of the holy month of Ramadan.
+The Jerusalem Islamic Waqf acquired a permit to use of the abandoned space in 1996 as an alternative place of worship for occasional rainy days of the holy month of Ramadan.